 #Tent, van or hotel.
 Here's where to go

-The variety of towns, villages and locales along the Outback Trail is matched only by the number of options you’ll have when it comes to turning in for the night.
+The variety of towns, villages and locales in the Queensland Outback is matched only by the number of options you’ll have when it comes to turning in for the night.

 There are cottages in ancient mountain ranges, glamping tents in the shadow of the almighty Carnarvon Gorge, handsome historic hotels, and secluded creek-side campsites deep in the Outback.

-Here’s where to pitch a tent, park your camper or find a warm bed on the Outback Trail.
+Here’s where to pitch a tent, park your camper or find a warm bed when you venture out west.

 A primordial mountain range defined by its rich rainforest, eucalypt woodlands and (of course) enormous bunya pines, the Bunya Mountains are a traditional meeting place for First Nations people from across the east coast of Australia, who would come together for tri-yearly festivals and to feast on bumper crops of bunya nuts.

 These days, the mountains are a national park and favoured weekend getaway for Dalby locals and Brisbanites in the know, a collection of holiday homes and cabins scattered across a rolling sub-alpine plateau populated by red-necked wallabies, Australian king parrots and crimson rosellas.

 There’s a stack of different options for a two-night stay, from Godshill Studio, a cosy, fully equipped cottage on the edge of the rainforest, to expansive modern homes such as Endless Views and House on the Hill, which can accomodate groups.

 The location is a quaint miniature village that boasts a cafe and tavern, and a general store, and there’s a bunch of walking tracks, waterfalls and lookouts to check out in the surrounding national park.

 (07) 4668 3126